 The Task Force’s Brighton Collaboration is a group of more than 750 vaccine experts working on vaccine safety.
 Through its Safety Platform for Emergency vACcines (SPEAC) project, several Brighton Collaboration experts are monitoring and informing the development of COVID-19 vaccines.
-Here, the team shares insights on questions frequently asked about this work.
+Here, Brighton’s Scientific Director and vaccine safety expert Robert “Bob” T. Chen, MD shares insights on questions frequently asked about this work.

 - Many companies are racing to develop a vaccine, with more than 150 candidates in various stages of the pipeline (see lists here and here).
 It is difficult for laypeople to interpret this complex issue.
 How would you characterize this effort?